Skip to main content

 In late december, Dr Richard Guyer of the Texas Back Institute removed my L4-L5 disc, and replaced it with a Centinel Spine ProDisc L Artificial Implant.

-6 months later, I was back on track.
-For my first season, the PT Autosport team set me loose in a Porsche Spec Boxster, competing in various PCA and SCCA races.
-Over the remainder of 2023, we took 9 podiums from 12 races, and just barely missed out on my first win by a tenth of a second!
-To cap off my first season I was rewarded with a test day in a Toyota GR Cup car, the potential next step in my career.
-After two days of hard-work, we were right on pace to compete in GR Cup.
-Let’s hope it leads to future opportunities in 2024!
+After 6 long months of recovery, I was back on track.
+For my first season, PT Autosport set me loose in a Porsche Spec Boxster to learn as much as possible in club-racing.
+Competing in various PCA and SCCA races over the remainder of 2023, we took 9 podiums from 12 races and just barely missed out on my first win by a tenth of a second!